They fled from war and landed in a new form of hell

 That’s because the co-op program is built for flexibility.
 Knowing she had up to three chances for co-op, Dobkin went on something of a co-op safari, exploring both potential career paths while also embracing lifelong interests.

-After having completed her first co-op on the structural and chemical biology team at Celgene Inc. in 2018, she felt ready for a different kind of challenge.
+After completing her first co-op on the structural and chemical biology team at Celgene Inc. in 2018, she felt ready for a different challenge.
 That led her to the N/a’ankuse Wildlife Sanctuary in Windhoek, Namibia.

 With over 100 animals across their facilities, Dobkin wasn’t exaggerating.